massbitprotocol/w3f-testing-guide/README.md

 #### 11. On the VM host, perform nslookup for the dAPI host portion.

-* Due to `sshutle` does not support UDP, we will not be able to do `nslookup` from client computer through `gateway manager` running in the docker environment

 ```sh
 # resolved the IP of the dAPI host